CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 ### Procedure:
  1. Flash SD card with Raspbian Desktop image. (see https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
  2. Boot your Pi and connect to a Wi-Fi network (if you'd like to use Tuner on a windows PC make sure your windows PC and Raspberry Pi is connected to the same network.
- 3. Continue with Socket Can Example Setup.
+ 3. Continue with Software Setup.

 # Jetson Nano setup